zenkodr/surrealdb-mcp-server/memory-bank/activeContext.md

 ## Current Focus

-*   **Phase 3: Finalization & Publication.** Preparing the server for release by finalizing configuration and publishing to GitHub and npm.
+*   **Phase 3: Finalization & Publication.** The server has been published to GitHub and npm (currently at version 0.1.8).
+Focus is now on potential testing implementation and further improvements.

 ## Recent Changes